Huntsmanlab/scRNAseq-workflow/README.md

 **The steps of the pipeline are as follows:**
 1. Make a SingleCellExperiment object from filtered counts
 2. Perform quality control to further filter cells with low reads and/or high mitochondrial content
 3. Visualize the results of quality control in summary stats
 4. Log normalize
-5. Do dimensionality reduction (tSNE and UMAP)
+5. Do dimensionality reduction (PCA, tSNE and UMAP)
 6. Perform unsupervised clustering
 7. Do batch correction and integration, if needed
 8. Calculate the differentially expressed genes and visualize the analysis